 ACRATS specialises in developing and providing courses and training in manufacturing, reparation of composite parts and other lightweight structures such as aluminium sheet metal, sealing compounds and corrosion control.
 An optimal learning environment is created by linking practical assignments to realistic work practices.
 In addition, the necessary skills and competences are instilled, which makes the expert even more valuable in their daily work performance.

-Airborne Services provides maintenance and repair services for composite structures, specifically specialising in helicopter rotor blades.
+SPECTO Services (Formerly Airborne Services) provides maintenance and repair services for composite structures, specifically specialising in helicopter rotor blades.
 The company mainly focuses on shortening the “turn around time” and works closely with the Woensdrecht Logistics Center of the Dutch Air Force.
-The business unit is part of the Airborne International Group which has been a specialist in the design and production of advanced composites for the aerospace industry for over 20 years.
+The business unit is part of the SPECTO Aerospace Group which specializes in maintenance and repair of composite parts.
+The group’s Lelystad facility focuses on support for fixed-wing airraft.

 Terma Aerostructures A/S has been a leading provider of advanced aero structures for commercial and military aircrafts worldwide, since 1969.
 Technical precision, ingenuity and quality are paramount.
 Terma develops mission critical solutions for aviation and defence, as well as applications for space and civil markets.

 Boeing’s expertise covers a wide range of products such as jet fighters, helicopters, cybersecurity products, missile defence and commercial aircrafts.
 Boeing is working on increasing the capacity of maintenance, repair & overhaul and expansion opportunities for the Dutch industry in collaboration with LCW at the Woensdrecht Air Base.